larsoyd/ArchLinuxTutorials/pkgchoices.md

 ### pkgstats
 **This** is the most "controversial" one, but here is why it shouldn't be: pkgstats is a super harmless way to help out the Arch developers that work hard and mostly for free to make our wonderful distro.
 It basically just advertises a list of your core and extra packages that you use to them  so they can know what packages to prioritize in testing and for other things.
+It does not send anything else anywhere or to anyone else, but it is technically "telemetry".
 If you are extremely paranoid then you can leave it out.

 ### kitty
 kitty is a terminal that I think is the best sort of default terminal on Linux.
 It's easy to use, GPU accelerated, fast enough and hassle free.